 Consider in Table 10.1 the effects after 8 quarters.
 GDPR is down 0.50 percent; JF is down 0.42 percent; UR is up 0.23 percentage points; and PCPF is down 0.26 percentage points.
 There is leakage from changes in GDPR to changes in UR because of the excess labor response in going from output to jobs and because of the discouraged worker effects on the labor force and the number of moonlighters.
 A rough rule of thumb is thus that a 1 percentage point increase in the short term interest rate results in a 0.25 increase in the unemployment rate and a 0.25 decrease in inflation.
-If, for example, the Fed wanted to lower the inflation rate by 1 percentage points after 8 quarters, this would require a 4 percentage point increase in RS, which would also increase the unemployment by 1 percentage point.
+If, for example, the Fed wanted to lower the inflation rate by 1 percentage points after 8 quarters, this would require a 4 percentage point.